simplenetes-io/podc/PODSPEC.md

           - name: WARP_SPEED
             value: activated

-      # Restart policy for when a container exits:
+      # Restart policy for when a container exits.
+See above for options.
       # always (no matter exit code restart container)
-      # on-config (restart when config files on disk are changed or when container exited with error code)
+      # on-config (restart when config files on disk have changed, when container exited with error code or when in exited state and signalled by another container or manually by user)
-      # on-interval:x (as on-config, but also restart on successful exists after x seconds have passed)
+      # on-interval:x (as on-config, but also restart on successful exists after x seconds has passed)
       # on-failure (restart container when exit -ne 0)
-      # never (never restart container)
+      # never (never restart container, unless manually restarted by user using "pod rerun <container>")
       restart: on-interval:10

       # Define how this container is signalled, optional.
-      # A container can get get 1) signalled by other containers 2) signalled by the daemon on configuration changes or 3) from cmd line.
+      # A container can get get 1) signalled by other containers when they started and become ready 2) signalled on configuration changes or 3) manually from cmd line.
-      # 1) A container which defines `startupProbe/signal` and a list of `- name: container` will when ready signal all those
-      #    containers which are defined, if those containers have a `signal` defined.
+      # 1) A container which defines `startupProbe/signal` and a list of `- name: container` will when ready signal all those containers which are defined.
-      # 2) If a container mounts a config and a `reload-configs` command is issued for that specific config,
+      # 2) If a container mounts a config and the config changes on disk or a  `pod reload-configs <config>` command is issued for that specific config it will get signalled.
-      #    the container will then be signalled according to it's signal.
       # 3) By calling the pod executable `./pod signal [container1 container2 etc]`
+      # When a container is signalled the main process of the container will get the signal.
+If the container exists but is has exited then it will be restarted upon signalling,
+      # but only if it has the `on-config` or `on-interval` restart policy set.
       signal:
           # Define a signal to send the main process
           - sig: HUP